About the Curriculum

 We are thankful for the honor of having been chosen to be a STREAM school.
 We are excited about the opportunities the STREAM initiative offers our students.

-Students with Sr. Carol Cimino (Superintendent of the Diocese of Buffalo) with their Runner-Up Trophy at the "XSTREAM Games and Expo"
+Students with Sr. Carol Cimino (Superintendent of the Diocese of Buffalo, retired) with their Runner-Up Trophy at the "XSTREAM Games and Expo"